drelhaj/OsmanReadability/README.md

 </ul>

 <h3>Download OSMAN UN Corpus</h3>
-You can click on Download Zip button on the right hand side.
-Or you can navigate to Osman_UN_Corpus navigate to each folder and download the dataset zip files one by one.
+You can click on Download Zip button on the right hand side or download the latest releise "runnable.zip" Or you can navigate to Osman_UN_Corpus navigate to each folder and download the dataset zip files one by one.
 To download any of the zip files click on the zip file then click on "View Raw".

 <h3>Contact</h3>